CarloNicolini/carlonicolini.github.io/sections/econometrics/_posts/2017-09-22-A-Full-Undegraduate-Course-In-Econometrics.md

 # [Gauss-Markov assumptions - part 1](https://www.youtube.com/watch?v=NjTpHS5xLP8&list=PLwJRxp3blEvZyQBTTOMFRP_TDaSdly3gU&index=31)

 The Gauss-Markov theorem states that in a linear regression model in which the errors have expectation zero and are uncorrelated and have equal variances, the best linear unbiased estimator (BLUE) of the coefficients is given by the ordinary least squares (OLS) estimator, provided it exists.
-The errors do not need to be normal, nor do they need to be independent and identically distributed (only uncorrelated with mean zero and homoscedastic with finite variance).
+The errors do not need to be normal, nor do they need to be independent and identically distributed (only uncorrelated with mean zero and homoskedastic with finite variance).

 We can list the Gauss-Markov assumptions here: